xonq/tutorials/funannotate.md

 ##### - check your installation:
 ```
 funannotate check --show-versions
-funannotate test -t all --cpus 8
 ```
-NOTE - remember to activate the singularity container
+NOTE - remember to activate the singularity container to run this command

 <br />